THE POET IN NATURE

 I see my soul reflected in nature—

-I am Walt Whitman, turbulent, fleshy, sensual, eating, drinking, and breeding,
+I am Walt Whitman, liberal and lusty as nature,

 How vast, how eligible, how joyful, how real, is a human being, himself or herself,